Raymond Briggs: Career

-Personal life
+Personal life and death

-Briggs's wife Jean, who had schizophrenia, died from leukaemia in 1973, two years after his parents' death.
+Briggs's wife Jean Taprell Clarke, who had schizophrenia, died from leukaemia in 1973, two years after his parents' death.
 They did not have any children.

 At the end of his life, Briggs lived in a small house in Westmeston, Sussex.
 His long-term partner, Liz, died in October 2015 having had Parkinson's disease.
 Briggs continued to work on writing and illustrating books.

-Briggs stated that he used to be a staunch supporter of the Labour Party, although he lost faith in the party under the leadership of Jeremy Corbyn.

 Briggs died of pneumonia at Royal Sussex County Hospital in Brighton on 9 August 2022, aged 88.

+He is buried in East Chiltington.

 Awards and honours

 Briggs won the 1992 Kurt Maschler Award, or the "Emil", both for writing and for illustrating The Man, a short graphic novel featuring a boy and a homunculus.
 The award annually recognised one British children's book for integration of text and illustration.
 His graphic novel Ethel & Ernest, which portrayed his parents' 41-year marriage, won Best Illustrated Book in the 1999 British Book Awards.
 In 2016, it was turned into a hand-drawn animated film.
 In 2012, he was the first person to be inducted into the British Comic Awards Hall of Fame.

 In 2014, Briggs received the Phoenix Picture Book Award from the Children's Literature Association for The Bear (1994).
 The award committee stated:

 With surprising page-turns, felicitous pauses, and pitch-perfect dialogue, Briggs renders the drama and humour of child–adult and child–bear relations, while questioning the nature of imagination and reality.
 As a picture book presented in graphic novel format, Briggs's work was ground-breaking when first published and remains cutting edge twenty years later in its creative unity of text and picture.

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Briggs was one of two runners-up for the illustration award in 1984.

-He has also won several awards for particular works.
+He also won several awards for particular works.